Monogatari/Documentation/script-actions/play-music.md

 'play music mainTheme with saturator 3'
 ```

-**Limiter**
+#### Limiter

-A hard compressor to prevent signal peaks from exceeding a threshold
+A hard compressor to prevent signal peaks from exceeding a threshold.

 **Parameters:**